ckoppenhaver/dev-tips-and-tricks/README.md

 - Stats such as how much battery life is left, computer uptime, branch name
 - And many more

+## Code Review
+The fun time to see what you can get past your peers and crash Dev / Stage.

+### I alays get a lot of feed back on my Pull Requests:
+A simple method to help cut this down is before pushing your code up or creating a PR do a review of your own work and see what has changed.
+Use a visual diff to help highlight changes.
+I use [GitKraken](https://www.gitkraken.com/) which is free with a rad dark theme.

+Once you have taken a look locally and feel confident in your work push it up or if you already pushed your work to the remote create your Pull Request.
+During this process give your work another review and see if you can catch anything else.

+Another thing to do before even getting to the steps above is to test every which way possible.
+This includes tearing down and rebuilding your project.
+So in the case of working with [Drupal](https://www.drupal.org/) and [Outrigger](https://github.com/phase2/outrigger-docs) this would be removing the `build/html` and doing a fresh `rig project build` followed by a Drupal site install to test new fields.

 ## The not so devy skills:
 As unfortunate as it may be as a developer our day will involve more than just heads down and coding up work.
 Sometimes these non dev skills come into a bigger play and are more important than your dev chops.